bootchk/libBLEProvisionee/readme.md

     https://cmake.org/Wiki/Eclipse_CDT4_Generator

-TODO
+Status
 -

-    test multiprotocol, i.e. that the app can use the radio for other things while not provisioning, without conflicting with provisioning
+I am using it in my app SolarRadioFirefly.
+It seems to work, but testing has been light.
+Seems to work means:  it does sequential multiprotocol, i.e. the the app uses the radio with BT protocol during provisioning, and uses the radio with another protocol while not provisioning, without conflicts.

+Logging
+-

+The library facade uses a NRFLog facade.
+I'm not quite sure why it logs while the SDK sources do not log.
+IOW I am not quite sure how logging configuration in sdk_config.h works.